Xeomin Injections Questions and Answers

 Stressful lifestyle can give you so many wrinkles and fine lines even before age!
 If you want to remove your fine lines and wrinkles, then xeomin injections may be right for you.
 For more information, read our below Q and A page below.
 Call us for more information or book an appointment online.
 We serve patients from Coquitlam BC, Anmore BC, Port Moody BC, Surrey BC, New Westminster BC, Meadows, BC Burnaby BC and Belcarra BC.

 Xeomin is a cosmetic injectable composed of the botulinum toxin.
 It is used to reduce the look of wrinkles and fine lines and produce a youthful, rejuvenated appearance.
-Although both Xeomin and Botox are composed of the botulinum toxin, Botox contains additional accessory proteins, whereas Xeomin does not.
+Although both Xeomin and Botox are composed of the botulinum toxin, Botox contains additional accessory proteins that offer no added cosmetic effect, whereas Xeomin, being a more purified molecule, does not.

 How does Xeomin work?